 Startup vs. Large Enterprises

 Startups are at an advantage when making the selecting cloud over the on-premises infrastructure.
 Startups have no legacy applications or operations to consider.
+However, startups must not be oblivious to the uses of an HP scanner software alternative by FileCenter.
+This could be extremely useful for both startups and large enterprises.
 Developers also come in knowing there’s no safety net at the infrastructure level.
 Developers are forced to treat infrastructure as cattle vs. pets.
 Developers are forced to design redundancy and scalability into the actual application.
 Enterprises considering moving to the cloud have a major challenge in the form of focus on infrastructure service delivery.

 The modern enterprise infrastructure is extremely redundant and offers built-in high availability to the majority of enterprise applications.
 Application developers can take advantage of infrastructure redundancy without much effort.
 Services include OS based high availability (HA), storage replication for DR and infrastructure orchestration.
 A developer can write the typical enterprise application based on the LAMP or .NET stack and request a level of service from the infrastructure team.
 For example, an application developer can create an analytics application that identifies the buying habits of their customers.
 The need for application disaster recovery services may.
 For most applications, the team only needs to work with the server administrators to ensure the OS images (pets) are replicated via storage to the DR site.